-We have a wide variety of balanced buffets we offer at each meal and encourage our campers to try new things.
+We have a wide variety of balanced foods we offer at each meal and encourage our campers to try new things.
 Breakfast can include eggs, bacon, toast, fruit and cereal.
 Lunch and dinner may include choices such as chicken fingers, lasagna, baked chicken, mashed potatoes and veggies.
 There is a fresh fruit and salad bar at lunch and dinner meal times.
 We also offer a delicious vegetarian buffet for any vegetarian camper.

 My son has special dietary needs?